ibm-cloud-docs/Cloudant/api/authorization.md

 However,
 the API key is only useful when:

--   It's assigned to a database.
+-   Assigned to a database.
--   It's assigned permissions for working with the database.
+-   Assigned permissions for working with the database.

 To 'delete' an API key,
 remove it from the database.